PERMA

 PERMA Part 5: Meaning and Values

-Meaning: Having a sense of purpose and meaning in life, whether through work, spirituality, or personal goals.
+Having a sense of purpose and meaning in life, whether through work, spirituality, or personal goals, and using your values to guide you.

 -